-The cookie countdown is less than a year away, as Google will cease supporting them in its Chrome browsers.
+The cookie countdown is on, as Google still plans to cease support of them in its Chrome browsers.
 Without question, the issue is top of mind for the industry, as cookies fuel everything from targeting to measurement.
 The Trade Desk caught up with Joanna O’Connell, VP and principal analyst at Forrester, and asked her if one identity solution will rule them all; what advertisers should be thinking when adopting identity solutions; and how the consumer fits into this brave new world.
 This conversation has been edited for brevity and clarity.

 How should marketers be thinking about the recent conversations around privacy and identity?

 It’s important to first look backwards whenever talking about consumer privacy and identity.
 The way the digital advertising industry addressed the question of access to consumer data — as freely and ubiquitously available — is key here.
 Today, as a result, we find a swirl of forces re-writing the rules of consumer data access, among them third-party cookie deprecation.
 The challenge for the industry is creating solutions that respect consumer choice and transparency while helping to meet the needs of advertisers and publishers.

 Will advertisers require multiple identity solutions, or will there be one solution to rule them all?